turncodr/my-curriculum/README.md

 ## Getting Started
 The following steps will take you to the start:
-The prerequisite to work on this project is to install JDK 11 (or later) on your system.
+The prerequisite to work on this project is to install JDK 8 (or later) on your system, though we are working on an update to JDK 11.

-Next install the project building tool Mavev (https://maven.apache.org/install.html).
+Next install the project building tool Maven (https://maven.apache.org/install.html).

 The third program you'll need to participate is the version control tool git.